loosehose/Apollonator/README.md

 ## Output

-The program prints out the first name, last name, and email (if requested) of each person in the provided names file.
-If the `-e` option is used, the information is saved in an Excel file named "apollonator_{organization}.xlsx", where "{organization}" is replaced with the name of your organization.
-The Excel file has a sheet named "Employee Info" with columns for First Name, Last Name, Organization, Email, Domain (extracted from the email), and Title (if requested).
-If the Excel file already exists, the new information is appended to it.
-One neat thing about the excel file is it will automatically pick the domain name out.
-This makes it easier to sort out different domain names the company may be using and filter the false positives out.
+The utility prints the first name, last name, and requested email of each person in the provided names file.
+If the -e option is used, this data is saved into an Excel file named "apollonator_{organization}.xlsx", where "{organization}" is replaced with the name of your organization.
+There is regex in place for edge cases for organizations such as O'Reilly.

+The Excel file contains a sheet named "Employee Info" with columns for First Name, Last Name, Organization, Email, Domain (extracted from the email), and Title (if requested).
+If the file already exists, new data is appended.

-If you want to copy the output without the logging, simply change line 249 (and rebuild):
+If you want to copy the output without the logging, simply change the following line (and rebuild):

 ```go
 // current